 What is Uber?

-Uber is acting as a middleman connecting passengers with drivers through an app which all drivers pay a commission to use.
+Uber is acting as a middleman connecting passengers with drivers through an app.

 Uber app also collects the ride fares from passengers, deducts the commissions, then pays out to drivers weekly.

 The business model created by Uber has substantially lowered the costs for newcomers to enter the peer-to-peer rideshare services.
 Anyone with a car can now become a rideshare driver.